 While you and your child are playing together, you have to CHALLENGE the child in order to move him or her up the developmental ladder.
 In doing so, you are still following the child’s lead.
 The child has indicated by his/her actions what activity (s)he is interested in so you stick with that activity.

 Within this activity, you can now playfully obstruct the child’s efforts so the child has to communicate or think to continue.
 We have given many examples of this in past blogs.
-If your child has shown you that he is interested in ripping apart play dough and throwing it on the ground, then you stick with play dough and hold the ball of dough up so he has to reach for it, or put it in a container so he has to open it, all while showing enthusiasm and interest in being a part of his play.
+If your child has shown you that he is interested in ripping apart play dough and throwing it on the ground, then you continue playing with play dough but provide simple little playful obstacles for the child, such as holding it in your fist exclaiming that your hand is stuck and can’t open, or throwing it in a container that then won’t open, all while showing enthusiasm and interest in being a part of his play and making sure your child doesn’t get too frustrated.
+You playfully figure out the solution together.

 Your child will be motivated to meet your challenges if you are following his lead in an activity of interest and meeting him at his developmental level, taking into account his sensory profile within a safe, caring and nurturing relationship.